Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Input from experiments

-The mass $A$ of a cosmic-ray projectile can be inferred from the depth of the electromagnetic shower maximum, $\xmax$, the depth of the maximum muon production, $\xmumax$, or the number of muons, $\nmu$, at ground \cite{Kampert:2012mx}.
-Other mass-sensitive observables can be reduced to these three fundamental observables.
+The mass $A$ of a cosmic-ray projectile is inferred from the depth of the electromagnetic shower maximum $\xmax$, the depth of the maximum muon production $\xmumax$ \cite{Cazon:2012ti} or the number of muons $\nmu$ produced in the particle shower.
+Other mass sensitive observables can be reduced to these three fundamental observables.
 They probe different aspects of the hadronic interactions in the cascade, whose evolution is dominated by soft QCD interactions.
-Complementary information is obtained from stochastic shower-to-shower fluctuations in a narrow energy interval, such as $\sigma(\xmax$) and $\sigma(\nmu)$ \cite{Kampert:2012mx}.
-These fluctuations are very sensitive to the first interaction of the primary particle, which is also true for $\avg\xmax$, while $\avg\nmu$ and $\avg\xmumax$ are sensitive to the entire evolution of the hadronic cascade.
-Therefore, one can probe QCD features of the first interaction at hundreds of TeV in the CM frame, and features of the entire chain down to the GeV scale. \autoref{fig:impact_study}, adapted from~\cite{Ulrich:2010rg,Albrecht:2021cxw}, illustrates how air shower observables observed at a slant depth of 1000\,g/cm$^2$ react to changes in hadronic interactions.
-For example, increasing the interaction cross section shifts \xmax to higher altitudes and reduces its fluctuations.
-However, such a change has only a slight effect on the number of muons and their fluctuations.
-Note that the changes to the hadronic observables in \autoref{fig:impact_study} are applied at the level of the final state particles produced by the generator, \eg the multiplicity is increased by artificially multiplying the number of final state particles, etc. The internal parameters of the event generator remain unchanged. \autoref{tab:sensitivity of air shower observables} summarizes how the air shower observables relate to QCD features and cosmic ray properties.
-Regarding the muon number, $\nmu$, additional information can be obtained from the lateral distribution function of muons at observer level.
-The characteristic width of this function is inversely proportional to the muon detection threshold~\cite{KASCADE:2000bwl,Cazon:2003ar}.
+Complementary information is obtained from the mean values of $\xmax$, $\nmu$, and $\xmumax$, and from their stochastic shower-to-shower fluctuations in a narrow energy interval.
+The fluctuations are very sensitive to the first interaction of the primary projectile, which is also true for $\avg\xmax$, while $\avg\nmu$ and $\avg\xmumax$ are sensitive to the whole evolution of the hadronic cascade.
+One can therefore probe QCD features of the first interaction at hundreds of TeV in the CM frame, and features of the whole chain down to GeV. \autoref{fig:impact_study}, adapted from \cite{Ulrich:2010rg,Albrecht:2021cxw}, illustrates in which way air shower observables, such as the muon number, \nmu, and the shower maximum position in the atmosphere, \xmax, react to changing basic parameters of hadronic interactions.
+For example, increasing the interaction cross section shifts \xmax to higher altitudes and reduces its fluctuations, but has only little effect on the muon numbers and their fluctuations. \autoref{tab:sensitivity of air shower observables} summarizes how the observables relate to QCD features and cosmic rays properties.
+In the case of the muon number, $\nmu$, further information can be obtained from the lateral distribution function, whose characteristic width is inversely proportional to the muon detection threshold.